 For those that want a simple summary of incidents on the Highways England network, we can provide Email alerts.
 The format and operation of this service is described in the Email alerts External Interface Design Document.

-For more detailed data that can be incorporated in your own applications, we can provide all of the following data types.
-Incidents, Journey Times, Speeds, Flows, Variable Message Sign and Matrix Signal settings.
+For more detailed data that can be incorporated in your own applications, we can provide all of the following data types: Incidents, Journey Times, Speeds, Flows, Variable Message Sign and Matrix Signal settings.
 The data is available in DATEX II format which is a European XML standard for traffic information.
 This service uses industry-standard web services to push data to subscribers within one minute of collection from the roadside.
+However, some data is collected every one minute, some every five minutes and some is collected as soon as we receive a change in status from third party applications and processes.
 Developers can use the DATEX II External Interface Design Document to evaluate the data types and attributes of interest to them.
 Some data types are specific to NTIS and require a modified DATEX II schema.
 A DATEX II User Guide has been compiled to include other useful information about the data and how it is collected.

 Software developers can find sample code in Java and ASP .Net and instructions to interface to NTIS services on the GitHub website at https://github.com/ntisservices.
 We can also provide a Toolkit that receives data in DATEX II format and allows queries to be returned in JSON format.
 This is available from the GitHub website at https://github.com/SaturnEclipseUK.